 Warm & cosy bunkhouse on the Coast Path between Freshwater West & Broadhaven South.
 Perfect for climbing, surfing, walking & exploring the Pembrokeshire Coast National Park.

-The bunkhouse is in a single story stone built former Dairy, with purpose-built robust and generously-sized bunkbeds for up to 10 active adults (current configuration has swapped one of the bunkbeds for a large squishy sofa to give you somewhere comfy to chill out indoors - we can easily swap back with enough notice).
+The bunkhouse is in a single story stone built former Dairy, with purpose-built robust and generously-sized bunkbeds for up to 12 active adults.
 All mattresses are orthopedic & hypo-allergenic, so you'll get a good night's sleep even after the most energetic day.
 Complete with wet room and Ladies & Gents toilets.

 Being single storey with no internal steps & only a door hearth to negotiate at the entrance, we're accessible to those with limited mobility, though not specifically designed for it.
 Ask for more info.

 The bunkhouse is well supplied with all you need to make a hot cuppa of tea & coffee and opens on to a small enclosed courtyard with a picnic bench.
 Please note that the bunkhouse does not have cooking facilities but we can provide extras, like barbeques, firepit, patio heater and even the use of a barn or our indoor patio (complete with giant paddling pool!) for a supplement.